Friederike Lienig

-Friederike Lienig (December 8, 1790 – 7 June, 1855) was an entomologist from the Russian Empire who also resided in the Kingdom of Prussia.
+Friederike Lienig (née Berg) (December 8, 1790, Forstei Dubena, Finland – 7 June, 1855, Dresden) was an entomologist from the Russian Empire who also resided in the Kingdom of Prussia.
+At first self-taught, she was later instructed by Philipp Christoph Zeller at the technical high school in Meseritz.
+She was a Member of the Stettin Entomological Society.

+She published her first list of lepidoptera in 1840; her second list (with Zeller) was published in 1846.

+She described several new moths including Ortholepis vacciniella, Udea inquinatalis, Argyresthia pulchella and Coleophora deauratella with Zeller.

+Family

+She was married to Georg Friedrich Lienig, a Christian preacher; they lived in Koknese.

+Honours

 Four species of tiny moths are named after her.
 One is Cosmopterix lienigiella.
-At first self taught she was later instructed by Philipp Christoph Zeller at the technical high school in Meseritz.
-She was a Member of the Stettin Entomological Society.

-She described several new moths including Ortholepis vacciniella, Udea inquinatalis, Argyresthia pulchella and Coleophora deauratella with Philipp Christoph Zeller.